gammu/gammu/readme.txt

                    systems, in Linux requires enabling infrared in kernel.
                    Used in all new phones. "irda" in gammurc.

    Using bluetooth.
-Under Linux works 100% with Nokia 6210 (dlr3blue), works also with each AT phone (atblue).
+Works OK in all situations exluding one (Microsoft stack and AT commands)

    I will also write few words about flasher cable.
 It's different and connected to paraller (LPT) port and allows to read/write flash (internal